akashkumar19/money-manager/README.md

 ## **Overview**:
-Developed a comprehensive `Money Manager` Application using `Django` for the backend and `Angular` with `PrimeNG` for the frontend.
+A comprehensive `Money Manager` Application using `Django` for the backend and `Angular` with `PrimeNG` for the frontend.
 The application features a robust system for managing `transactions` and `categories`, along with an `analytics dashboard` to provide financial insights.

 ## **Backend**: